citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 It all started when [xperia64](https://github.com/xperia64) set out to implement anaglyph 3D for Citra.
 However, since Citra did not have post-processing shader support, he had to implement it first.
 For drop-in compatibility with many [Dolphin](https://dolphin-emu.org) shaders, he even added some of the Dolphin aliases and bindings.

-On top of post-processing shaders, he added a builtin red-cyan `dubois` shader which implemented anaglyph 3D, making 3D effects accessible to more users who don't really have a 3D screen.
+On top of post-processing shaders, he added a built-in red-cyan `dubois` shader which implemented anaglyph 3D, making 3D effects accessible to more users who don't really have a 3D screen.
 While he was at it, in order to fix some of the shaders, he added an option to toggle `Linear Filtering`.
-This was previously on by default, and turning that option off would get Citra to use Nearest Neighbour Filter mode.
-It fixed some issues with certain shaders and also worked better for some textures, such as game text.
+This was previously on by default, and turning it off would get Citra to use Nearest Neighbour Filter mode.
+It fixed some issues with certain shaders and worked better for some textures, such as game text.

-You can drop in your own shaders in the `shaders` folder in the Citra User Directory.
+You can drop your own shaders in the `shaders` folder in the Citra User Directory.
 New flavors of anaglyph 3D can also be added in the `shaders/anaglyph` folder.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/anaglyph_stereo.png"
     title="View it with red-cyan 3D glasses!" >}}